-She was anti-wallpaper, even arguing that it’s unsanitary.
-Sliding doors are an abuse in house planning.
+She also hated wallpaper, and even called it unsanitary.
+She viewed sliding doors as an abuse in house planning.
 And muslin curtains – never!
 Instead, old handmade New England blinds with wide fixed slats should be used, NOT the frail machine-made substitute!

 Here, then, are a baker’s dozen decorating tips from Edith Wharton.

 - Oriental rugs are always appropriate, but they must be antique since their quality deteriorated when the rug makers started using aniline dyes.